 ₹9,990 · Espresso · 15 bar pump

 The best value home coffee machine available in India in 2026.
-Die-cast aluminium boiler, professional steam wand for cappuccinos and lattes, stable temperature control for consistent shots.
+Strong and durable die-cast aluminium build, excellent steam wand for cappuccino and latte frothing, stable temperature control for consistent shots.
+Relatively easy to maintain.
 Built to last 3–5 years.
-Good service availability in major Indian cities.
-The machine we'd recommend to most Indian buyers without hesitation.
+The machine we’d recommend to most Indian buyers without hesitation.

 - Consistent espresso shots